takuya/postfix-gmail-smtp-for-oauth/README.md

 postfix enabled xoauth2 in docker

-This postfix is for gmail.
+This postfix is for gmail(xoauth2).

-Postfix will send mail by smart relay via `smtp-relay.gmail.com:587` or `smtp.gmail.com:587`.
+Postfix will send mail via `smtp-relay.gmail.com:587` or `smtp.gmail.com:587` by smart relay.

 ## usage

 ```sh